imranbarbhuiya/pagination.djs/readme.md

 If you are migrating from other lib where you use to set multiple embeds at the same time, then we also have a similar method called [Pagination#setEmbeds](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#setEmbeds), where you can pass your embeds and use [render()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#render) method and pagination will take care of the rest.

+## Note

+- If you have a global Button Interaction handler then you can ignore theinteractions with customId starting with `paginate-`.
+- When adding an additional action row or button, don't set the custom id to any of the following: `paginate-first`, `paginate-prev`, `paginate-next`, `paginate-last`.

 ## License